 Men can start showing abs once their BMI reaches 25, women’s abs may become visible at a BMI of 28.

-Here’s a BMI calculator you can use to know your value.
+Here’s a link to a free BMI calculator you can use to know your value.

 - Enter your current height and weight to determine your BMI.

 - Enter a lower weight than your current weight until you reach at least 25 or 28

 - Subtract the goal weight from your current weight

 Now you have a rough idea how much weight you should lose to start revealing your abs.

 If you ride your bike enough, you can get a six-pack

 This is only partially true.
 Cycling can make your weight loss-faster, but you can easily ruin any gains you made cycling if you don’t watch what you eat.
 Also, if your core is completely weak and you have nothing to show, then even a lean torso will only be six-pack-less.